-Learning in this course is in the form of online discussions and a team project.
+Learning in this course is in the form of a moderated on-line discussion and a team project.
 All students are expected to participate.
-The schedule can be found in the Course Schedule document and may be adjusted by your interest and knowledge as well as by current developments in the field.
+The schedule can be found in the Course Schedule and may be adjusted by your interest and knowledge as well as by current developments in the field.
 Readings are assigned.
 You are expected to have completed the readings and to be prepared to discuss the topics.